unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Temporary Hit Points

 Some tek skills and special abilities confer temporary hit points to a creature.
-Temporary hit points aren’t actual hit points; they are a buffer against damage, a pool of hit points that protect you from injury.
+Temporary hit points aren't actual hit points; they are a buffer against damage, a pool of hit points that protect you from injury.

 When you have temporary hit points and take damage, the temporary hit points are lost first, and any leftover damage carries over to your normal hit points.
 For example, if you have 5 temporary hit points and take 7 damage, you lose the temporary hit points and then take 2 damage.